The Art Law Review: Netherlands

 ii Restitution of Nazi-looted art

 Since 2001, the Dutch Restitutions Committee has assessed claims regarding the restitution of Nazi-looted art.
 To date, 586 works have been returned to the rightful owners or their heirs.
+The Dutch restitution policy has been the subject of debate for years.
+In 2021, this policy was revised as discussed in Section III.ii.

 iii Colonial collections